 Parent feedback from the September SAC meeting was brought back to the School Improvement Plan writing team, and several of their suggestions were incorporated into this plan.
+Parent representation during the writing of the SIP plan.
 The School Improvement Plan is reviewed at each SAC meeting, with an update on the strategies and progress toward meeting the goals.